 All branches of the Monroe County Library System carry materials that can instruct patrons in income tax filing.
 Check out the Online Catalog and search for “income tax” to find locations and availability of these resources.

-Michigan E-file 2013 – E-filing websites are available for taxpayers filing State of Michigan forms at E-file for FREE or E-file for a FEE.
-In most cases, adjusted gross incomes cannot exceed $58,000 to use the free option.
+Michigan E-file 2014 – E-filing websites are available for taxpayers filing State of Michigan forms at E-file for FREE or E-file for a FEE.
+Be sure to check the adjusted gross incomes that are allowed for each product when using the free option.
 According to the Michigan Treasury Department, e-filed returns are the safest, fastest, and easiest way to submit individual income taxes returns.
-Michigan E-file is available beginning January 31, 2014.
+Michigan E-file is available beginning January 23, 2017.